pippim/pippim.github.io/_posts/2018/2018-05-04-Is-it-still-bad-to-use-swap-on-a-modern-SSD_.md

 ```

 The most important field is `Percentage used` which shows as 0%.
 This isn't disk usage percent but life used percent.
 I've had this drive since October 2017 and now it's May 2018.
 As soon as `Percentage used` hits 1% I can multiply the number of months I've owned it by 100 to find out when it will die.
 But they say the drive typically lives longer than that.

+### Edit 2026-01-19

+The NVME SSD is now 8 years old and shows "3%" used so it has 97% life left.
+So it's good for another 250 years.
+Of course this laptop will hit the dustbin long before that.

+The laptop no longer has 8 GB of RAM.
+It was upgraded to 32 GB a few years ago.

 ### [Source][1]